Join Us for Community Day!

 Contact firstname.lastname@example.org or 414-382-6317

-Pick a Site and Register Now!
+Pick a Site and Start Registering on Aug.
+20

 - 16th Street Community Health Center: Learn about the organization's services and leave by bike to ride along the trail in Jackson Park doing a stream clean-up.
 Participants are encouraged to bring their own bike and helmet.
 Please email email@example.com as soon as possible if you need a bike and helmet provided (limited bikes available).